 - Regular review cadence.
 At the end of my day or so, go through my inbox and file everything into an appropriate list.
 At the end of a week or month, go through each of my project areas and update or order or just remember what’s next to do.

 - Contextual lists.
 When reviewing or filing to-dos, group them and my broader projects into “areas” of my life.
 These contexts could then serve as triggers for surfacing relevant projects.
-For example, “school” or “hobbies” or “workplace”.
-This aspect of GTD was the most challenging for me, both as a student, and as the world moved into digital tools.
-My tasks were rarely dependent on physical context, and I could work on most of my projects in any space with a laptop and internet.
+For example, “school” or “workplace” or “[specific hobby]”.
+This aspect of GTD was the most challenging for me, both as a student and as the world moved into digital tools.
+My tasks were rarely dependent on physical context, I had no set work hours, and I could work on most of my projects in any space with a laptop and internet.

 - Other pieces of the approach, like clarifying tasks into small actionable steps, or triaging quick tasks from bigger chunks of focus time, were less revolutionary to me at the time but nonetheless valuable.